 Choosing a baby name may be a daunting task, but it’s not for lack of inspiration.
 From books and movies to television shows, there are plenty of likable characters sporting some of the most beautiful, timeless, or otherwise unforgettable names around.

-If the past few years have proved anything about our relationships, it’s that even the connections we forge with fictional characters have meaning.
-After all, isolated from family and friends, we often turned to the fabricated lives we saw on TV to carry us through those uncertain times and give ourselves a mental break.
+If we know one thing for sure, it’s that even the connections we forge with fictional characters have meaning.
+After all, when life gets overwhelming, we often turn to the fabricated lives we see on TV to carry us through those uncertain times and give ourselves a mental break.

 Stories are like that.
 Whether they come through a page or a screen, they have power to connect, soothe, and sustain us.
 And, in the end, the fictional faces we meet along the way can feel less like make-believe people and more like friends.
 So is it all that surprising that we would turn to the TV for baby name inspiration?